 “It definitely has been a labor of love.
 That what it’s all about for me – art and love,” said Brown.
 “Art influences every aspect of my life completely.
 It helps me to be myself.
 Focusing on positivity and love helps you have respect for yourself and others.
 It’s what I strive for, so I hope this foundation and the website encourages everyone to express themselves creatively and be who they want to be.”

 Brown created Symphonic Love’s website to showcase his favorite nonprofits and programs and to serve as a creative and personal resource for his fans.
 Interactive features enable fans to upload their artwork, listen to music, watch videos, get involved and get help to live more creative and loving lives.
-Brown explains, “The site has resources where you can immediately get inspired and get support for all kinds of difficulties, and you can use your creativity to take you to a different world.
-That’s what I’ve been doing since I was a kid, and I know kids need that same kind of encouragement.”
+Brown explains, “The site has resources where you can immediately get inspired and get support no matter what your circumstance.
+You can use your imagination and creativity to take you to a different world.
+That’s what I’ve been doing since I was a kid, and I know everyone needs that same kind of escape.”

 In 2012, Brown’s $200,000+ in grants include: